What is IoT Security?

 - How are servers, storage and network devices physically secured?

-The IoT security platform delivers carrier-grade features, such as secure multi-tenancy, scalability, high availability and encryption—making it secure for virtually any IoT use case, from smart, connected products to industrial IoT (IIoT), from utility monitoring to smart cities, from tracking vehicles to tracking crowd movement.
+An industry-leading IoT security platform, such as Cumulocity IoT, can deliver even more.
+With carrier-grade features, such as secure multi-tenancy, scalability, high availability and encryption, security is ensured for virtually any IoT use case, from smart, connected products to industrial IoT (IIoT) and from tracking vehicles to tracking crowd movement.

 Cumulocity IoT includes an end-to-end implementation of HTTPS from devices to applications.
 A customer’s specific ports and services from their infrastructure are not exposed to the public Internet.
 Additionally, all communication with Cumulocity IoT requires individual authentication and authorization, whether a device, application or user.